nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 justified, as our weekly retros would always demonstrate week on week progress, and when I showed people our product, the scope of the thing was often commented on.
 That said, if you're a technical founder who's used to getting a lot done on the product front, just be aware that pulling yourself out of the product development cycle will make it _feel_ like you're losing speed.
-In fact, you probably are losing speed—but velocity is about speed and direction, so it is important to gather that data that helps keep you pointing the right way.
+In fact, you probably are losing speed, but velocity is about speed and direction, so it is important to gather that data that helps keep you pointing the right way.

 Looking back, however, I do think we would have benefitted from a couple of changes.